Importing fishery products or bivalve molluscs

 Bivalve molluscs are oysters, mussels, clams, cockles and scallops.

 Bivalve molluscs are filter feeders, which means they are at risk of ingesting dangerous bacteria.
 Because of this risk these species can only be commercially harvested from approved production areas.
-These areas are monitored to ensure they meet the toxin and microbiological criteria Council Regulation 852/2004
+These areas are monitored to ensure they meet the toxin and microbiological criteria set out in Regulation 852/2004.

 If you are importing a product of animal origin (including fishery products and bivalve molluscs) you should check that the exporting country and establishment is authorised.